Which country is cheaper, Portugal or Belgium?

 Belgium makes for a fun place to visit for a couple.
 While it might not be the first place that couples think of, the big cities such as Brussels and Antwerp offer plenty of charming and romantic activities.
 Furthermore, many of the castles and chateaus in the countryside have been turned into luxury hotels, so you can experience history and luxury together.
 Hikes from some of the small villages to nearby castles are common any time of the year, especially in the spring and fall.
 And whether you're in a small town or one of the big cities, you'll find chocolate, waffles, and beer all over, not to mention plenty of other gourmet food options for that romantic evening out on the town.
 Theaters are also common, so take in a show or a concert after dinner.

-Portugal is a great country to visit for backpackers.
+Portugal is very popular with the backpacker crowd.
 Fairly affordable by European standards, budget travelers will find plenty of opportunities here to explore the cities and countryside without breaking the bank.
 Hostels and budget-friendly hotels can be found in the major cities, at the beaches, and in smaller towns.
 Lisbon and Porto offer plenty of low cost attractions, affordable street food, and cheap transit.
 The national transportation system makes getting around easy and affordable, too.
 While some of the attractions have high entry fees, and some of the beach areas have expensive resorts, plenty of alternatives are available if certain spots are beyond your budget.

 Porto: By combining world-class activities with affordability, this city has become a popular stop off for backpackers in the area.